 Social Network Analysis (SNA) is an ever expanding and connected methodology used in various disciplines form sociology, economics, public health, business, and biology.
 It allows us to analyze social structures, the spread of disease and information, and the relationships between groups and/or individuals.
-In this research guide we show how different types of networks, calculations that can be done, and even building your own network.
+In this research guide we explore the different types of networks, calculating basic network measures, and provide recourses for you to go further.

 Stata15 is available on all library computers at the Atlanta campus.
-Conducting network analysis in Stata requires downloading a free package in Stata.
-Please refer to "Getting Started" tab.
+Conducting network analysis in Stata requires downloading a free networks package in Stata called "nwcommands" (Grund 2015).

 Make sure to back up all of your data, code, and output each time you use Stata.
 All work on GSU's computers will be removed when you log off of the computer.